yhagio/tutorialedge.net/content/golang/go-multi-stage-docker-tutorial.md

 This will kick off our docker container running in `-d` detached mode and we should be able to open up `http://localhost:8080` in our browser and see our Go application returning the `Hello World` message back to us!

+> **Exercise** - copy the `index.html` from the [Go WebSockets Tutorial](/golang/go-websocket-tutorial/) and open that in a browser, you should see that it connects into our containerized Go application and you should be able to view the logs using the `docker logs` command.

 # Conclusion